FlorisHendriks/HTTP_provisioning/README.md

 Now you have deployed the eduVPN management script in Intune.

 ## Automatic revocation
 We also need to have a way to automatically revoke the eduVPN configuration files.
+For this we have the Create_Powershell_Daemon.ps1 script.
+Launch this script on a Windows server (or a Windows10/11 workstation that is continuously on) as it creates a Powershell Daemon that polls Intune for every 5 minutes.

+### Step 1
-Next, run Create_Powershell_Daemon.ps1 which is located in the same directory.
+Next, run Create_Powershell_Daemon.ps1 which is located in the HTTP_bulk_provisioning directory.
 Specify the following parameters:

 * -s you **must** specify the hostname of the VPN server
 * -t you **must** specify the token which you can receive from the eduVPN vpn-user-portal or api